jrief/django-formset/docs/source/dialog-model-forms.rst

 applied to the given dialog form filling the fields with the values sent by the server.

 This feature allows a user to first select a reporter, and immediately edit its content using a dialog form.
-Here ee also add the attribute ``df-disable=!issue.reporter`` to the button labeled "Edit Reporter" in order to disable it when no reporter is selected.
+Here we also add the attribute ``df-disable=!issue.reporter`` to the button labeled "Edit Reporter" in order to disable it when no reporter is selected.

 .. django-view:: 3_issue_collection